A list of recent data updates, fixes and new product functionality

 We deploy changes to Overton daily: there isn’t a fixed release cycle and typically new features are released as soon as they are tested and pass QA.
-This page lists the work we’ve done in 2022: there’s a different page for older work.
+This page lists the work we’ve done in 2023: there are other pages for previous years.

 If you’ve got any questions about any of the items below please reach out to support or your account manager and they’ll be happy to help.

 - We’ve added a new “language” column to policy document exports, allowing you to see which languages they are written in.